-Configuring Azure Proxies
+Managing Azure Proxies

-The Azure proxy is a small auxiliary machine in Microsoft Azure over which Veeam Backup & Replication transports VM disk data to blob storage.
-Veeam components installed on the Azure proxy compress and deduplicate disk data, which helps reduce network traffic and increase the speed of the restore process.
+Microsoft Azure proxies help speed up the restore process especially if you restore workloads to a distant location or the network connection is slow.
+The Azure proxy is a small auxiliary machine in Microsoft Azure over which Veeam Backup & Replication transports VM disk data to Blob storage.
+Veeam components installed on the Azure proxy compress and deduplicate disk data, which helps reduce network traffic.

-To configure an Azure proxy, you must pass through the Azure Proxy wizard.
-Veeam Backup & Replication will deploy a Microsoft Windows Server 2012 R2 machine in Microsoft Azure and assign the role of the Azure proxy to this machine.
+The process of Azure proxy deployment takes some time.
+We recommend you to configure the Azure proxy in advance, before you start the restore process.
+To configure an Azure proxy, use the Azure Proxy wizard as described in Configuring Azure Proxies.
+Veeam Backup & Replication will deploy a Microsoft Windows Server 2012 R2 machine in Microsoft Azure and will assign the role of the Azure proxy to this machine.
 You can then instruct Veeam Backup & Replication to use the Azure proxy for restore tasks.